Updated for 2017!

 Applications must originate from postdoctoral investigators with at least one year of postdoctoral training in a laboratory at Washington University at the time of application.
 There are no requirements of citizenship or permanent residency status.
 Staff scientists, senior scientists, and instructors are not eligible to apply.
 If a postdoctoral fellow receives an award during the final year of postdoctoral training, funds can only be used during the postdoctoral period of training.

-Funding up to $30,000 will be available for one year and will begin on July 1, 2016.
+Funding will be $30,000 for one year and will begin on July 1, 2017.
 Funds must be used toward salary and fringe support.
 If a postdoctoral fellow receives another fellowship, remaining funds must be returned to the Center.
 At the conclusion of funding, awarded fellows must submit a one-page report outlining research progress and any publications arising from the work as well as future plans.

 Copyright © 2009 | Contact Us | SitemapOffice of Neuroscience Research660 South Euclid Ave., Campus Box 8111, St. Louis, Missouri 63110Email: ONR@neuro.wustl.edu